Johngoldade/Professional_README_Generator_Application/README.md

 ## Description

 This is a NODE.js application to generate a professional README.md for any project.
-THe code is open source and available for anyone to use under the MIT license.
+The code is open source and available for anyone to use under the MIT license.

 ## Table of Contents